dustinspecker/awesome-eslint/readme.md

 ## Tutorials

+ - [Creating an ESLint Plugin](https://medium.com/tumblbug-engineering/creating-an-eslint-plugin-87f1cb42767f) - Article walking through the creation of an ESLint rule and plugin
  - [Lint Like It’s 2015](https://medium.com/@dan_abramov/lint-like-it-s-2015-6987d44c5b48#.5p3yk0b03) - Article walking through the benefits of using ESLint
  - [Linting JavaScript with ESLint](https://egghead.io/lessons/javascript-linting-javascript-with-eslint) - Video showing ESLint setup and basics
  - [Linting React JSX with ESLint (in ES6)](https://egghead.io/lessons/react-linting-react-jsx-with-eslint-in-es6) - Video showing how to use React and JSX with ESLint